wrightmat/dnd-eberron/sessions/C04/Session Zero.md

 * **Relationships**
 	* Friendships and Rivals:
 		* Players can build relationships with NPC students, which are tracked as either friendships or rivalries.
-		* Each relationship has a score from -2 to +2, starting at 0.
+		* Each relationship has a score from -5 to +5 (up from -2 to +2 in the book), starting at 0.
 		* Friendship Points (+1): Gained by helping or bonding with an NPC.
 		* Rivalry Points (-1): Gained by competing with or antagonizing an NPC.
 	* Relationship Thresholds:
-		* At +2 Friendship, the NPC becomes an ally, providing benefits like guidance or assistance during downtime.
+		* At +2 (Friend), the NPC becomes an ally, providing the boon denoted on their character card.
-		* At -2 Rivalry, the NPC becomes hostile, creating complications for the character.
+		* At -2 (Rival), the NPC becomes hostile, creating complications in the form of the bane on their character card.
+		* At +5 (Beloved), the NPC becomes even closer.
+This might be a romantic pairing, a deeper platonic camaraderie, or a sibling-like bond.
+		* At -5 (Nemesis), the NPC becomes even more hostile.
+The Nemesis is driven to undermine or harm the character, escalating tensions and creating memorable conflict.
 	* Boons and Banes: Allies and rivals can influence certain events or provide bonuses/penalties during exams or adventures.
+		* When a character has a Beloved, the character gains Beloved Inspiration at the end of each long rest.
+Beloved Inspiration functions like Heroic Inspiration, except a character regains a number of uses of Beloved Inspiration after each long rest equal to the number of Beloveds they have, not to exceed a number equal to their proficiency bonus.
+		* When a character has a Nemesis, the character loses one Heroic Inspiration at the end of each long rest.
+This can be Heroic Inspiration derived from a Beloved (negating Beloved Inspiration), or from another source such as the Human species trait.
 - **Exams**
-	- Exam Process:
 	- Exams occur at regular intervals during the campaign, simulating the academic challenges of Strixhaven.
 	- Each exam consists of two skill checks:
-			- A Study Check (completed during downtime) where players prepare for the exam by choosing a relevant skill to roll against a DC.
+		- A Study Check (completed during downtime) where players prepare for the exam by choosing a relevant skill to roll against a DC, which they can make only once.
+Success on the Study Check grants advantage on the Exam Check.
 		- An Exam Check (rolled during the exam session) using skills tied to the subject matter.
-		- Success in the Study Check grants advantage on the Exam Check.
-	- Results:
 			- Both Checks Succeed: Pass with flying colors and gain Inspiration or other rewards.
 			- One Check Succeeds: Pass and gain modest rewards.
 			- Both Checks Fail: Fail the exam, leading to minor consequences (e.g., a damaged reputation or increased rivalry scores).
+		- Pulling an All-Nighter.
+After pulling an all-nighter, a character gains two rerolls to use during the next Testing phase if the character succeeds on the ability check.
+Doing so imposes a cost: the character gains 1 level of exhaustion that takes effect at the start of the day of the Exam.
+This level of exhaustion can’t be removed until after the Exam.
 - **Extracurricular Activities**
 	- Players can join up to two extracurriculars, such as clubs or sports teams.
-	- Each activity grants a specific benefit, such as proficiency in a skill or a bonus to ability checks in certain situations.
-	- Participation influences relationships with other students and provides additional roleplay opportunities.
+While a student participates in an Extracurricular, they gain a Student Die and a Relationship Point.
+	- Each character gains one Student Die for each Extracurricular they are participating in.
+A Student Die is a d4 the player can roll and add to an ability check that the character makes, provided the check uses one of the skills listed in the Extracurricular’s description.
+	- While a student participates in an Extracurricular, they gain either a positive or a negative Relationship Point (the player’s choice) with one student NPC who is also a member of the Extracurricular.
+	- Characters can quit an Extracurricular at any time, updating their tracking sheet accordingly.
+When a student quits an Extracurricular, they immediately lose its benefits.
 - **Jobs**
-	- Characters can take part-time jobs for extra gold and opportunities to strengthen relationships.
-	- Each job requires a weekly ability check (e.g., Athletics for Groundskeeping or Arcana for Library Assistant).
-	- Success may yield bonuses like extra study time or relationship points.
+	- A student who works a Job gains 5 gp at the start of each week that they hold the Job.
+If a student quits during the academic year, they stop earning this money at the end of the week in which they quit.
+	- While a character works a Job, they gain a positive or negative Relationship Point (the player’s choice) with one student NPC at that Job.
+This represents a coworker with whom the character is often scheduled and with whom they can easily form a connection.
 - **Campus and NPC Events**
 	- The book encourages the DM to weave in campus events, from magical pranks to festive celebrations.
 	- Events provide opportunities for characters to roleplay, engage with NPCs, and further their goals.